 Guatemala accounts for 2.5 percent of the world’s total coffee production and has been a staple of Cafe Imports’ offerings since their humble beginnings.
 Their marathon cuppings in Guatemala are invigorating and exciting and produce some really excellent results, including their latest Regional Select, Guatemala Waykan.
 The department of […]

 In a world-class city like Chicago—a city with a host of world-class breweries and roasteries—it’s easy to forget about the suburbs and their contributions to Illinois’s overall craft beverage scene.
 But in the town of Addison, just 45 minutes due West of Chicago, resides a roaster, Tugboat Coffee, who recently teamed up with Schaumburg’s RAM Brewery to create a Guatemala Finca El Injertal-infused IPA.

-region: Agua Dulce, Huehuetenango, Guatemala
+region: Huehuetenango, Guatemala

-farm: Finca Vista Hermosa
+farm: Finca El Injertal

-elevation: 1650 meters above sea level
+elevation: 1490 – 2000 meters above sea level

 process: fully washed, patio dried